Z3Prover/z3prover.github.io/slides/guest-lectures-wien-2025/projects.md

 * Use uninterpreted functions: translate theorems over finite sets to use uninterpreted functions.
 Axiomatize the theory using first-order axioms and validate the lemmas using Z3's quantifier instantiation engine (or Vampire or ..).
 * Use uninterpreted functions and instantiate theory axioms directly.
 Use ground reasoning to validate theory lemmas.
 * Develop a theory of finite sets using an interactive theory prover and derive a proof checker by either replaying the theory lemmas using the interactive theorem prover's automation or extract a certified checker that checks axiom instantiations.
 * Develop a proof checker methodology for the inference rules used for set.size.
 In this case, the theory solver uses global reasoning to construct semi-linear sets for set.size expressions.
-It is much less direct to develop a proof checker for set.size reasoning, let alone a methodology.
+It is much less direct to develop a methodolgy, let alone proof checker for set.size reasoning.
 A successful project can develop the methodology alone.

+## Experimental benchmarking

+* Curate and collect benchmarks for finite set SMT problems.
+* Set up evaluation framework and benchmark.

 ## Add (a model-based) fuzzer to theory_finite_set.